catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 How do most forms on the web and in SaaS handle the actual hiding and showing of additional form elements?

 "Progressive disclosure in forms refers to the method of only displaying inputs when they become necessary." [^dhis2-doc]

+The most ideal software would be highly tailored to one exact purpose and some very specific user intents around it.

+The challenge with ILIAS is that every single institution and company has some very individual requirements and use cases for it.
+Some ILIAS instances are mainly used for booking and managing course sessions, some are more like a file sharing platform for teaching content, some pass out certificates for SCORM courses, some use it to conduct and evaluate complex exams etc.

+Even within the same feature you can make use of it completely differently: The Test & Assessment module could be used to create simple pop quizzes to just refresh some knowledge at the beginning of a live class.
+Or you could build a complex auto-evaluating, advanced exam platform.
+The downside is that the people who want to create a simple pop quiz also see the options for advanced exams.

+Progressive disclosure and conditional visibility could prevent the burden of unnecessary, irrelevant information.

 ### Conditional visibility